SumoLogic/sumologic-documentation/docs/manage/manage-subscription/upgrade-sumo-logic-credits-account.md

 You must be an account administrator to upgrade your Sumo Logic plan.

-## Update a Free or Trial Credits account to Essentials
+## Upgrade a Free or Trial Credits account to Essentials

 Using our self-service checkout, you can upgrade for an Essentials plan in minutes using a credit card—no need to interact with the sales team.